Run-Wild-Studio/Easy-API/docs/API-setup/using-in-your-templates.md

 #### Parameters

-- `url` (string, required) - URL to the API.
+- `apiId` (string, required) - Id of the API.
-- `type` (string, optional) - The type of API you're fetching data from.
-Valid options are json or xml (defaults to xml).
+- `apiUrl` (string, optional) - The URL of the API being called, only needs to be sent when the URL needs to be modified at run time.
-- `element` (string, optional) - Element to start API from.
-Useful for deep APIs.
-- `cache` (bool or number, optional) - Whether or not to cache the request.
-If true, it will use the default duration set in the plugin settings.
-If a number is provided, it will use that as the cache duration.
-Setting to false will disable caching completely.

 ### Example template code